-- The amount of players who have been caught cheating on their wives in recent months, including Ryan Giggs, John Terry, Wayne Rooney, Peter Crouch and (allegedly) Steven Gerrard.
+- The amount of players who have been caught cheating on their wives, including Ryan Giggs, John Terry, Wayne Rooney, Peter Crouch.

-- John Terry being accused of racially abusing Anton Ferdinand - It cost Terry the England captaincy for the second time in his career, because the Police charged him over the incident & the trial was adjourned until the 2012 European Championships; then there's Luis Suarez being accused of doing the same thing to Patrice Evra.
+- John Terry being accused of racially abusing Anton Ferdinand - it cost Terry the England captaincy for the second time in his career, because the police charged him over the incident and the trial was adjourned until after the 2012 European Championships; then there's Luis Suarez being accused of doing the same thing to Patrice Evra.
 Bizarrely, Suarez admitted to calling Evra a racist name, but is convinced that he did nothing wrong.
-Both incidents occured within weeks of one another.
+Both incidents occurred within weeks of one another.

 - This has notably turned into a case of Never Live It Down for Everton FC; to this day Everton supporters seem to boo the loudest towards Luis Suarez and commonly chant "Luis Suarez, we know what you are!"
 Seems to be a mix between this trope and simple rivalry.

-- Luis Suarez again; after biting the arm of Chelsea defender Branislav Ivanovic during a match between the teams.
-Amazingly this was in fact the second time he'd bitten an opposition player.
-The first being during his Ajax days.
-Though that time he actually drew blood.
+- Luis Suarez again, after biting the arm of Chelsea defender Branislav Ivanovic during a match between the teams.
+Amazingly this was in fact the second time he'd bitten an opposition player, the first occurring during his Ajax days, though that time he actually drew blood.

 - Jermaine Defoe biting Javier Mascherano.